About American Graduate

 WXXI has initiated a series of broadcast, online and community activities as part of ”American Graduate: Let’s Make It Happen,” a national public media initiative funded by the Corporation for Public Broadcasting (CPB) to help Rochester and other communities across America to address the high school dropout crisis.

 Every year 1 million kids drop out of high school nationwide.
-In the Greater Rochester, 5-county region, 3400 students dropped out in 2010.
-The estimated economic impact on the region is a projected loss of $6.2 million in increased tax revenues and a projected $38 million in earnings if all of these students had graduated.
-This is according to a study by the Alliance for Excellent Education.
-1
+In the Greater Rochester, 5-county region if we had realized a 90% graduation rate then 2300 more students would have finished high school.
+The estimated economic impact on the region is a projected gain of $5.8 million in local and state increased tax revenues and a projected $27 million in earnings if all of these students had graduated.
+This is according to a study by the Alliance for Excellent Education1

 Experts agree that there is no “one size fits all” solution to the dropout crisis.
 It requires input and involvement from individuals and organizations within each and every community.
 The high school dropout rate in the U.S. is a significant problem.
 High school dropouts cost the country more than $300 billion a year in lost wages, taxes and productivity, which can lead to a rise in crime, homelessness and substance abuse.
 This lost potential will have huge impact on our economy, healthcare costs, workforce and global competitiveness for decades to come.